josephg/schemaboi/README.md

 Booleans are either `true` or `false`.

-Uint and sint represent either unsigned or signed integers.
-Integers are encoded using a length-prefixed varint encoding, so small integers take up fewer bytes than larger integers.
+The u8, u16, u32, u64, u128 types represent unsigned integer types.
+And their friends s8, s16, s32, s64, s128 signed integers. u8 and s8 are stored using natural 1-byte encoding.
+The other integer types are encoded using a length-prefixed varint encoding, so small integers take up fewer bytes than larger integers.
 Variable length integer types can store up to 128 bit integers.
 (TODO: Consider making a bigint type?)

 Float32 and float64 store IEEE floating point numbers.
 We store the raw IEEE float bytes in the file.
 The bit pattern for NaN numbers may not be preserved by all formats.